 TSI Project on “Engaging the Mosque, the Church, and the Academy in West Africa for Transformation of Society“

-The Sanneh Institute is launching a three-year research project with funding from the Templeton Religion Trust (TRT) for the exploration of the pacifist tradition of Islam in West Africa.
+In June 2022, The Sanneh Institute launched a three-year research project with funding from the Templeton Religion Trust (TRT) for the exploration of the pacifist tradition of Islam in West Africa.
 The project has four main targeted outputs:

 - An inquiry into the pacifist tradition of West African Islam and biographical studies of leading historical and contemporary clerics of the tradition.